pimcore/pimcore/doc/Development_Documentation/10_E-Commerce_Framework/05_Index_Service/01_Product_Index_Configuration/07_Elastic_Search/README.md

 # Special Aspects for Elasticsearch
 Basically elasticsearch worker works as described in the [optimized architecture](../README.md).
-Currently elasticsearch 5 (deprecated, will be removed with Pimcore 10), 6 and 7 are supported.
+Currently elasticsearch 5 (deprecated, will be removed with Pimcore 10), 6 (deprecated, will be removed with Pimcore 10) and 7 are supported.

 ## Installation
 To work properly Pimcore requires the Elasticsearch bindings, install them with: `composer require elasticsearch/elasticsearch`.